How to Ship Hazardous Materials

 Hazardous Materials Security

 Due to a change in the federal regulations governing hazardous materials (HM-232), shippers and carriers are required to develop and implement a security plan addressing risks related to the transportation of hazardous materials.
-We have such a plan in place and are in full compliance with this regulation, along with the security-training requirements specified in 49 CFR 172.704.
+We have such a plan in place and are in full compliance with this regulation, along with the security training requirements specified in 49 CFR 172.704.

 Note: Due to the sensitive nature of this information, we cannot make a copy of our security plan available.

 FedEx Ground accepts certain classes and divisions of hazardous materials for transport.
-Before you ship, please refer to the following list to ensure your packages contain accepted hazardous materials.
+Before you ship, please refer to the following list to ensure your packages contain only accepted hazardous materials.

 Accepted Hazardous Materials